Fureweb/fureweb.github.io/_posts/2020-11-18-how-to-receive-mock-api-response-in-the-form-i-want-using-a-public-google-spreadsheet-document-english.markdown

 <br>

 ![api.fureweb.com](/assets/img/posts/20201118-api-fureweb-com.png){:style="width:100%"}

+>First of all, I ask for your understanding that it may not be smooth because it is written with the help of Google Translator because I'm not good at English.

 I created a free API using a library called [Public Google Sheets Parser](https://www.npmjs.com/package/public-google-sheets-parser) and wrote a post to share how to use it.